corda/corda/docs/source/tutorial-cordapp.rst

 Running the example CorDapp
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Start the nodes by running the following command from the root of the ``cordapp-tutorial`` folder:
+Start the nodes by running the following command from the root of the ``cordapp-example`` folder:

 * Unix/Mac OSX: ``kotlin-source/build/nodes/runnodes``
 * Windows: ``call kotlin-source\build\nodes\runnodes.bat``

-.. warn:: On Unix/Mac OSX, do not click/change focus until all eight additional terminal windows have opened, or some nodes may fail to start.
+.. warn:: On Unix/Mac OSX, do not click/change focus until all seven additional terminal windows have opened, or some nodes may fail to start.

 For each node, the ``runnodes`` script creates a node tab/window: